e-comastech/amazon-marketing-cloud-free-library/README.md

 Amazon Marketing Cloud is powerful but underutilized.
 We're changing that by sharing production-ready queries that have driven real results for brands on Amazon.

 **Built by practitioners, for practitioners** - These aren't theoretical examples.
-Every query here has been refined through real-world use at [e-Comas](https://e-comas.tech), where we manage €500M+ in annual Amazon sales.
+Every query here has been refined through real-world use at [e-Comas](https://e-comas.com).

 ## 🚀 Quick Start